Duncan-Britt/word_ladders/plan.md

               - It's a bad solution.
 Probably should use a smarter method of generating word ladders -->

+- instead of 5k, use at least 10k, perhaps 20k for hard mode

 Store data on amazon s3 as files https://devcenter.heroku.com/articles/active-storage-on-heroku
+  - this solution only works for smaller numbers of words, like the most common 5000 english words.
+It can't work for 135K, so a database would have to be used for that

 Consider Orientdb
 http://orientdb.com/docs/3.0.x/gettingstarted/